Hebrew alphabet: Religious use

 The letters of the Hebrew alphabet have played varied roles in Jewish religious literature over the centuries, primarily in mystical texts.
 Some sources in classical rabbinical literature seem to acknowledge the historical provenance of the currently used Hebrew alphabet and deal with them as a mundane subject (the Jerusalem Talmud, for example, records that "the Israelites took for themselves square calligraphy", and that the letters "came with the Israelites from Ashur [Assyria]"); others attribute mystical significance to the letters, connecting them with the process of creation or the redemption.
 In mystical conceptions, the alphabet is considered eternal, pre-existent to the Earth, and the letters themselves are seen as having holiness and power, sometimes to such an extent that several stories from the Talmud illustrate the idea that they cannot be destroyed.

-The idea of the letters' creative power finds its greatest vehicle in the Sefer Yezirah, or Book of Creation, a mystical text of uncertain origin which describes a story of creation highly divergent from that in the Book of Genesis, largely through exposition on the powers of the letters of the alphabet.
+The idea of the letters' creative power finds its greatest vehicle in the Sefer Yezirah, or Book of Creation, a mystical text of uncertain origin which describes a story of creation highly divergent from that in the Book of Genesis, largely through exposition on the powers of the letters of the alphabet: the letters are connected with the planets of universe, the astrology, with all parts of human-body and their “cause-effect reactions”, the Sefirot and the ways of spiritual and material life; so Bereshit Rabbah, the Midrash of Genesis, teaches that God did the world with his wisdom, that is the Torah with the letters of Hebrew.
+In Kabbalah all letters had the symbolic value that could be studied with trascendent exegesis, i.e. the “sod” of Pardes; the created things (mineral, vegetal, animal and human levels of this world) have hebrew names which conceal their essential nature, like the first man Adam who was knowing all names of all animals.
 The supposed creative powers of the letters are also referenced in the Talmud and Zohar.